THE Gibraltar Health Authority (GHA) has apologised after sending ‘insensitive’ cancer check-up appointments to deceased former patients.

 The GHA missive, which Linda received last month, was headed ‘Urgent Medical Supplies, Please Do Not Delay’.

-The Morrisons worker, who has lived in Gibraltar for over 20 years since moving from Canada, has been on antidepressants since Anthony’s death.
+The Morrisons worker, who has lived in Gibraltar for over 20 years since moving from Canada.

-“It was very upsetting and I was left completely hysterical,” she said.
+“It was very upsetting and I was left very upset,” she said.

 “There were tubes in the letter, too and I was really angry and rang up and asked who sent the letter and where the information had come from?

 “My husband died over two years ago, and they send me this?
-I was hysterical.”
+I was very upset.”

 She added: “I do not understand how their database has not been updated over the last few years.”